signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 share the same restrictions:
 - Must be fully mutable.
 - Must be exposed by `ref` properties on `IPoco`.
-- Must contain only Poco compliant field types.
+- Must contain only fields of Basic types.

 A simple struct is valid under conditions:
 - `readonly` fields or read only properties are forbidden.